actions/runner/docs/adrs/0549-composite-run-steps.md

 Moreover, the output ids are only accessible within the scope where it was defined.
 Note that in the example above, in our `workflow.yml` file, it should not have access to output id (i.e. `my-output`).
 For example, in the `workflow.yml` file, you can't run `foo.steps.my-step.my-output`.

+Our philosophy is we don't want the workflow author to need to know how the internal workings of the action work.

 ### Context
 Similar to the workflow file, the composite action has access to the [same context objects](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#contexts) (ex: `github`, `env`, `strategy`).